e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 ## GloVe

 This is not the default model maker.
-It must be requested from the command line via the `-md glove` flag, or it can be set in `hgs-prolix-conf.json`
+It can be requested via the browser interface if you open up the `Configuration options` panel.
+It can be set as the temporary default via the command line.
+It can be made the permanent default by editing `hgs-prolix-conf.json`.

-The results are currently not nearly as satisfying as those obtained from either Word2Vec or LexVec.
+The results are currently not nearly as satisfying as those obtained from either Word2Vec or LexVec, especially on smaller selections. `CountType` has two options, `inc` and `prox`.
+But the model will panic if you pick `prox`.
-`CountType` has two options, `inc` and `prox`.
-But the model will panic if you pick `prox`. `SolverType` can be either `sdg` or `adagrad`.
+`SolverType` can be either `sdg` or `adagrad`.
 Either is safe to use.

 The default `hgs-vector-conf-glove.json`: